-Why DRS Exists In F1
+Why Was DRS Introduced In F1?

 Balancing The Advantage

 Before we can say why DRS was introduced in the first place, we need to gain a basic understanding of what happens when a car is chasing another car.
 Essentially, F1 cars leave trails of what is called “dirty air” behind them.
-This is due to the aerodynamic and downforce packages on the car that manipulate the way that the air travels over and under the car.
+This is due to the aerodynamic and downforce packages on the car that manipulate the way that the air travels over, around, and under the car.

 Clean Air vs Dirty Air

 As the two cars emerge from the corner onto the straight, the car behind has now lost a lot of time due to lack of downforce and therefore lack of grip.
 So, when it comes to the straight, the gap between the two cars is large as a result of the pace difference through the corner.

 A Level Playing Field

 Obviously, DRS is not the magic overtake button that many people perceive it to be.
-Not only is it only useable in certain situations, but whether the car can overtake the car in front depends largely on the actual abilities of each vehicle.
+Not only is it only usable in certain situations, but whether the car can overtake the car in front depends largely on the actual abilities of each vehicle.
 The car needs to have enough power and speed to get past, and then when they get to the next corner the driver needs to try and defend his new position.